|

 The

-based on rides in the Disneyland theme park
+which was based on rides at the Disneyland theme park.

 The